hamishcunningham/pi-tronics/simbamon/README.txt

 - (when running) a process ID file in /var/run/simbamon.pid

 The intial target operating system is the Raspian distribution of Debian, for the Raspberry Pi.
-It is intended to be compatible with other unixes.
+It is intended to be compatible with other *nixes.

 This code is copyright Hamish Cunningham and the University of Sheffield and is licenced under GPL 3 or any later version.